Kamran Khan Bangash: Early life and education

 He was born on 5 December 1987 in Hangu, Pakistan.

 He received a degree of Bachelor of Computer Science in 2008.

 Political career

 Bangash joined Pakistan Tehreek-e-Insaf (PTI) in 2006 and headed the party's social media in Khyber Pakhtunkhwa from 2007 to 2010.

-He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PTI from Constituency PK-77 (Peshawar-XII) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PTI from Constituency PK-77 (Peshawar-XII) in the 2018 Pakistani general election.

 On 26 August 2018, he was named by the PTI as Provincial Minister of Khyber Pakhtunkhwa for Information Technology.
 However his name was dropped from the cabinet on the day of oath taking ceremony on 29 August.
 On 30 August, he was named as Special Assistant to the Chief Minister of Khyber Pakhtunkhwa Mahmood Khan on Information Technology.
 On 14 September 2018, he was appointed as special assistant to the chief minister on science and technology and information technology.